Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Continuity of services after 2027

-If necessary, appropriations may be entered in the Union budget beyond 2027 to cover the expenses necessary to fulfil the objectives provided for in Article 3, to enable the management of actions not completed by the end of the Programme, as well as expenses covering critical operational activities and services provision.
+If necessary, appropriations may be entered in the Union budget beyond 2027 to cover the expenses necessary to fulfil the objectives referred to in Article 3, to enable the management of actions not completed by the end of the Programme, and to cover the expenses of critical operational activities and services provision.

 Entry into force